vegos/RadioExperiments/WhipAntennasComparition/README.md

 ## Motivation (Why this repo exists)

-This project started after purchasing a **Bajeton BJ-8200 BT** handheld radio, which was subsequently flashed with the **Bintolk BT-8200 BT (BT8200Pro_ENG_RUSS_V0.16(BT)) firmware**.
+This project started after purchasing a **Bajeton BJ-8200** handheld radio, which was subsequently flashed with the **Bintolk BT-8200 BT (BT8200Pro_ENG_RUSS_V0.16(BT)) firmware**.

 The radio provides wide frequency coverage: